Why do we have Sheriffs?

-The Sheriff - or "Shire Reeve" - was a royal official in Anglo-Saxon England responsible for maintaining law and order within a specific area called a shire, similar to a modern day County.
+The Sheriff - formerly known as the "Shire Reeve" - was a royal official in Anglo-Saxon England responsible for maintaining law and order within a specific area called a shire, similar to a modern day County.

 Responsibilities